Best Protein Powders of 2022 - Dr. Axe

 • Regulates Blood Sugar: Thanks to the high fiber content of brown rice nutrition, brown rice protein powder has been shown to help regulate blood sugar levels in some animal models.

 • Lowers Cholesterol: High levels of cholesterol can build up in the bloodstream, causing arteries to narrow and thicken, plus upping the risk of heart disease.
-Some animal studies have found that brown rice protein could cut cholesterol levels to reduce your risk of heart disease.
+Some animal studies have found that brown rice protein could cut cholesterol levels to reduce the risk of heart disease.

 Goals:

 If you’re looking to lose weight and improve your body composition, brown rice protein powder is a good plant-based alternative to whey protein.
-It also comes with several added health benefits for those who may want to simultaneously improve heart health and lower blood sugar as well.
+It also comes with several potential added health benefits for those who may want to simultaneously improve heart health and lower blood sugar as well.

-Diet Types:
+Diet types:

 • Vegan Diet